AleksandarLilic/Cyclone_II_SoPC/README.md

 Homework assignments as a part of Embedded systems design course

 Projects cover a range of applications for System on Programable Chip.
 Development board used for the project is Altera DE2 with Cyclone II FPGA and Nios II softcore.
 Every project is a two-part: hardware description of CPU core with peripherals and accelerators, and C application.
-Each project has *.sopcinfo* file available and pin assignments *.csv* that are used in a particular project.
+Each project has *.sopcinfo* file available and pin assignments *.csv* that are used in a particular design.

 **Status:**
 Ongoing, projects are uploaded as they are being developed